Skip to main content

 The holiday season is in full swing and shoppers are busy filling their carts with the perfect gifts for the special people in their lives.
 If history is any guide, however, many are also spending beyond their means.

-Shoppers can take additional steps now to limit the debt they incur during the holidays by:
+That includes limiting the debt they incur during the holidays by:

 Indeed, there’s still time to avoid a “holiday hangover,” the sticker shock many experience when their credit card bills comes due in January, by keeping your spending in check, said Marguerita Cheng, chief executive officer with Blue Ocean Global Wealth in Gaithersburg, Maryland.
 Digging out of debt is no way to start the New Year, she pointed out.